sriya-nukala/Customer-Admin-Portal/README.md

 # Customer-Admin-Portal

-Customer Admin Portal is a platform where administrators of any organisation have access.
-Administrators can perform tasks such as Add Customer, Delete Customer and fetch all the customer details available in the database.
-For frontend I used HTML, CSS.
-For backend I used Java, Servelets, MySQL, JSP.
+The Customer Admin Portal is a comprehensive platform designed for administrators across various organizations, granting them access to a range of essential functionalities.
+These functionalities include the addition and deletion of customers, as well as retrieval of all customer details stored within the database.
+The portal's frontend is built using HTML and CSS, while the backend leverages Java, Servlets, MySQL, and JSP technologies for seamless operation and efficient management.